San Marcos Growers LogoSan Marcos Growers

 Though not common, this tree was introduced into California in 1871 by Stephen Nolan at his Belle View Nursery in Oakland, California and it has been planted along the coast from the bay area south to San Diego.
 There are nice examples of it in Santa Barbara on the municipal golf course and downtown on the 700 and 800 blocks of State St.

-This information about Corymbia maculata displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Corymbia maculata displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]